I love shortbread.

 And what's Christmas without perfect shortbread?

 Traditional Scottish Shortbread

 1 1/2 cup fruit sugar or icing sugar

 1 cup cornstarch (1 loosely filled cup, not packed)

 Preheat oven to 300 degrees.

 Cream butter & sugar together, then add the salt.

 Mix in the rice flour, cornstarch and all purpose flour.

 Finally knead in the last cup of pastry flour.

-Bake slowly in a 300 degree oven for an hour or more, until lightly golden.
+Bake slowly in a 300 degree oven for about an hour (or more, until lightly golden).